Archive

 Sold

 "LITTLE STAR": a small jewel of a Parlour guitar with a 22 1/8" scale and a 12" wide lower bout.
 The back, sides and head plate of this guitar are made of Ziricote.
 The neck is Spanish Cedar with an adjustable truss rod, and is fitted to the body with a dove tail joint.
 The unkerfed linings are Cypress and the bindings are Koa.
 The fingerboard is Ebony and the bridge is Brazilian Rosewood.
 The rosette and fingerboard inlay is Green Snail.
 The face, bracing and internal blocks are Adirondack Spruce.
 The nut and saddle are Ivory as are the bridge and strap pins - which also have dots of Green Snail in Gold rings.
 This guitar is finished with oil varnish and has a clear acetate pick guard.
-The guitar is equipped with Gold Waverly tuners with Black Pearl buttons and a custom Cedar Creek case.
+The guitar is equipped with Gold Waverly tuners with Black Pearl buttons.
+Little star lives happily ever-after in the arms of performing and recording artist and music teacher Mary Z. Cox.
+Mary has this to say about Little Star, " If you pick up a guitar and it says, “Take me, I’m yours,” then that’s the one for you.---Frank Zappa

 Sold